Trail Snapshot: South Valley Park Trails

 - Video: Click For Video

 6 Trails wind through the park.
-The best place to start is with the Coyote Song Trail.
+The best place to start is with the South Valley Park Coyote Song Trail.
 It’s a an out an back trail that takes you right through the main meadow.
 It also connects with the Swallow Trail to form a loop, making your hike about 1.8 miles.
-The Lyons Back Trail takes you from the Coyote Song trail and up over the red rock where you can hike trails developed by the Ken-Caryl Ranch foundation.
+The Lyons Back Trail takes you from the Coyote Song Trail and up over the red rock where you can hike trails developed by the Ken-Caryl Ranch foundation.